getsetbro/blog/_posts/2015-05-30-beginners-log-of-the-raspberry-pi-2.markdown

 * "cat /proc/partitions" reveals the size and number of partitions on your SD card or HDD
 * "cat /proc/version" shows you which version of the Pi you are using.
 * "vcgencmd measure_temp" vcgencmd series of commands, which can reveal things like CPU temperature
+* To check all your environment variables "env"

 ***